kmesic/beer-deep-learner/README.md

 python ./main.py -sp -ndb -mf svd
 ```

-Options:
+Options: <br />
--tr {totalRatings}      Specify the number of ratings to use for the data
+-tr {totalRatings}      Specify the number of ratings to use for the data <br />
--sf                     Save the training matrix to a file to use for later
+-sf                     Save the training matrix to a file to use for later <br />
 -ndb                    Normalize the data before training.
-Do not use with sgd algorithm
+Do not use with sgd algorithm <br />
--sp                     Skip processing the data, use the saved file to get the training matrix
+-sp                     Skip processing the data, use the saved file to get the training matrix <br />
--mf [kvalue] {svd|sgd}  Matrix Factorization using either svd or sgd algorithm
+-mf [kvalue] {svd|sgd}  Matrix Factorization using either svd or sgd algorithm <br />
-                        kvalue is optional and specifies the number of k latent factors to use
+                        kvalue is optional and specifies the number of k latent factors to use <br />

 ### Package and Language Dependencies